BICENTENNIAL TRIBUTE

 DD: My Lord - thrilled to see you back at school - Dorset and Clare have had the bejesus beaten out of them in your absence

 B: Drury!
-I have escaped the trammels - or rather fetters - of my domestic tyrant, Mrs. Byron!
+I, too, have suffered heiniously - I have escaped the trammels - or rather fetters - of my domestic tyrant, Mrs. Byron!

 DD: Yea, (shakes head) - the lady certainly is prone to take fire, yet not of melting stuff (hauls out pile of Latin grammars) - but for now Byron, you shall have to forego the pleasures of rural delights - contemplating pigs, poultry, pork, pease, potatoes and whatnot - if you are to catch up on your Nominative, Genitive, Dative, Accusative, Ablative, and Vocatives

-B: The devils balls to Latin, Drury!!
-That unnatural female arrangement has stigmatized me in terms of the blackest malevolence - and attempted to steal me into matrimony - at a mere sixteen years!
+B: The devil’s balls to Latin, Drury!!
+That unnatural female arrangement has stigmatised me in terms of the blackest malevolence - and attempted to steal me into matrimony - at a mere sixteen years!

-DD: We do not, as yet, have a school counsellor (pats B's back) - I feel sure the gentle youths, and luxurious privileges of our Public school will restore you to good humour
+DD: We do not, as yet, have a school counsellor - I feel sure the gentle youths, and luxurious privileges of our Public school will restore you to good humour

 A legion of rats run past - are kicked aside by servant